SuperCatoro/USS/README.md

 The same mechanism applies regardless of age, role, or domain.
 USS exists to preserve human signals at the point where systems are most likely to distort or erase them.

-## Two Surfaces.
-One Principle.
+To make human authority real in practice, USS separates proof from deliberation.
+This requires two distinct system surfaces that serve a single governing principle.

+## Proof Before Deliberation

-Governance requires both deliberation and proof.
+Governance requires both proof and deliberation.

 ### The Dashboard: Human Authority Made Visible